crcx/parable/REFERENCE.md

     value quote - quote

-Bind a value and a quote, returning a new quote which will execute the original quote on the stored value.
+Bind a value and a quote, returning a new quote which will execute the original quote on the stored Variable.

 Example: